-For each halogen headlight, use a screwdriver to turn the screw 1 by a quarter turn towards the - symbol to lower the beams.
+For each headlight, using a screwdriver, turn the screw $\mathbf{1}$ by a quarter turn towards the - symbol to lower the beams.

-Return to the original position once your trip is over: turn the screw 1 a quarter of a turn towards the + symbol to raise the beams.
+Return to the starting point once your trip is over: turn the screw 1 by a quarter turn towards the + symbol to raise the beams.